lordspline/linux/Documentation/driver-api/pin-control.rst

 PINCTRL (PIN CONTROL) subsystem
 ===============================

-This document outlines the pin control subsystem in Linux
+This document outlines the pin control subsystem in Peenux

 This subsystem deals with: